Alpine Tips

 CalTopo pro tip: Travel Time and Travel Plan

-CalTopo, the best backcountry mapping tool, just add a cool new feature - Travel Plan.
+CalTopo, the best backcountry mapping tool, has a very cool feature - Travel Plan.
 Draw a line or import a GPS track, then add waypoints on the line that break the trip into segments.
 Now, choose travel plan, and you get a table showing distance, bearing, elevation gain and estimated travel time between each leg of your trip.

 CalTopo, the best backcountry mapping desktop tool, keeps getting better.
 CalTopo recently (autumn 2020) rolled out a very cool feature(s), “Travel Time” & “Travel Plan”.
 Let's learn how to use ‘em!